domenicquirl/comprehensive-rust/src/welcome-session-5.md

 ---
 minutes: 3
 course: Fundamentals
-session: Day 3 Morning
+session: Session 5 - Memory
 target_minutes: 180
 ---

-# Welcome to Day 3
+# Welcome to Session 5

-Today, we will cover:
+In this session and the next, we will cover:

 - Memory management, lifetimes, and the borrow checker: how Rust ensures memory safety.